Gluten Free Cake Batter Ice Cream

 - Unsalted butter: Melted and cooled to give it that rich, buttery flavor, just like cake batter.

 - Vanilla extract: A key component of the birthday cake ice cream flavor.
-Something like Neilsen-Massey Madagascar Bourbon Vanilla Extract will give you a pure vanilla flavor, but a reader commented that Mexican vanilla extract has more of a cake batter flavor.
-I also sometimes like to use clear vanilla extract for a more pure white color for the ice cream and the nostalgic box cake mix vanilla flavor.
+Something like Niesen-Massey Madagascar Bourbon Vanilla Extract will give you a pure vanilla flavor, but a reader commented that Mexican vanilla extract has more of a cake batter flavor.
+I also sometimes like to use clear vanilla flavor for a more pure white color for the ice cream and the nostalgic box cake mix vanilla flavor.

 - Salt: Just a pinch enhances the sweetness and buttery goodness while making the vanilla stand out.